Special education: Instructional strategies

+Accommodation

 An accommodation is a reasonable adjustment to teaching practices so that the student learns the same material, but in a format that is more accessible to the student.
 Accommodations may be classified by whether they change the presentation, response, setting, or scheduling of lessons.
 For example, the school may accommodate a student with visual impairments by providing a large-print textbook.
 This is a presentation accommodation.
-A modification changes or adapts the material to make it simpler.
-Modifications may change what is learned, how difficult the material is, what level of mastery the student is expected to achieve, whether or how the student is assessed, or any other aspect of the curriculum.
-For example, the school may modify a reading assignment for a student with reading difficulties by substituting a shorter, easier book.
-A student may receive both accommodations and modifications.